 Chronic respiratory disease increases the risk of respiratory emergencies such as aspiration, pneumonia, and some infections.
 As a progressive disorder, COPD tends to get worse over time.
 This means that patients may need frequent emergency care, or may need to be placed on a ventilator.
 Additionally, COPD causes an increase in airway secretions that may occlude the airway.
 This may demand regular suctioning, particularly for patients with artificial airways.

 Patients with COPD may experience shortness of breath and struggle to breathe.
 The disorder also interferes with gas exchange.
-Particularly in the late stages of the disease, a patient may be unable to exhale sufficient carbon dioxide, potentially triggering hypercapnia and a host of other complications.
+In the late stages of the disease, a patient may be unable to exhale sufficient carbon dioxide, potentially triggering hypercapnia and a host of other complications.

 Indications for Suctioning